Villa Park

 The Big Picture

-Lifestyle & Pace
+Lifestyle

-Housing Snapshot
+Housing

 Villa Park is a premium, low-inventory market where lot size, privacy, structure, improvements, and condition drive pricing.
 Most homes sit on large single-family lots.
 Entry into the market is high; the top end can run far above broader OC pricing depending on lot, structure, and improvements.
-Rentals are uncommon — this is an owner-occupied enclave.
+Rentals are uncommon.
+This is an owner-occupied enclave.
 Verify current pricing with a licensed agent for any specific budget.

 The Tradeoffs